When Does Your Community Need a CPA for HOA Accounting?

 6. How Confident Is Your Board in Reading and Understanding Financial Statements?

 Not every volunteer joins the board with a financial background, and that is entirely understandable.
 If your board struggles to make sense of the statements you receive each month, a CPA or at least an accountant is an advantage.
+When selecting a cpa for your HOA accounting, it is crucial to interview potential CPA candidates about their experience dealing specifically with HOA accounting, their availability, and whether they are independent to avoid conflicts of interest.

 Are you already confident with your HOA financial management?
 Great!
 Software can automate the basics, allowing you to focus on governance.